If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 Surprising Benefit #1: You might slow your aging.

 When I was 33, I started sprouting my first grey hair.
 Ah hah, the dam has finally broke!
 I remember thinking to myself.
 My hairline started to recede as well.
 All of this was kind of depressing as I had to come to terms that I was finally losing my youth after years of getting beaten down by the finance industry.

 Then one morning a year after I retired, I was looking at myself in the mirror.
 I noticed I could no longer find any grey hairs.
 I thought it was the bad lighting so I called over my wife to inspect me like how animals do in the wild.
 Nope.
 Still nothing.

-I'm 42 now and I still have no grey hair.
+10 years after fake retiring, I'm 45 now and I still have no grey hair.
 My hairline has also stopped receding.
 If you believe your outward appearance is a reflection of your true age, then retiring early might be one of the best ways to extend your life and allow you to look happier and younger.

 While I was working, I experienced several chronic physical ailments: TMJ pain, sciatica, and lower back pain.

 I constantly ground my teeth in my sleep and would wake up with a very sore jaw.
 Sometimes I would grind so loudly that I'd wake my wife up.
 Every time I would talk for longer than five minutes, my TMJ would flare-up.
 The pain got so bad that I went to a dental specialist and paid him $760 out-of-pocket to drill some divots in my back molars so I could close my jaw more comfortably.